Chemo Checklist: What to Bring to Your Chemotherapy Appointments

 The total time for chemo appointments can range from an hour or less to several hours.
 Your appointment may or may not start with lab tests.
 If so, the staff needs those results before they can prepare your chemo.
 Your specific chemo regimen will determine how long your appointment lasts once your chemo is ready.
 Read on to learn some strategies to maximize your comfort and avoid boredom during your chemo treatment.

-Think About Entertainment.
 It’s likely that your chemo treatment center will have TVs and magazines.
 Some may even have individual TVs for each recliner or station.
 If that’s enough to keep you occupied, then you’re in good shape.
 If not, find out what other resources might be available to you.
 Many centers have Wi-Fi for your laptop or tablet and portable DVD players.
+This is a great time to listen to a podcast.
 Just remember to bring your own headphones or earbuds.

 You can also bring your own entertainment from home.
 Books, cards, games, and word or number puzzles can help pass the time.
 Also, think about an MP3 player, portable video gaming system, audiobooks, and streaming radio shows.
 Consider working on a craft project or hobby, such as sketching, knitting, beading, or jewelry making.